-Puerto Vallarta on the southern Mexico coast to Hawaii it is said, presents the longest open water passage in a circumnavigation of the globe.
-Confidence in my ability to accomplish this 3600 mile solo sail was shown by the Vallarta Yacht Club.
+Puerto Vallarta on the southern Mexico coast to Hawaii it is said presents the longest open water passage in a circumnavigation of the globe.
+Confidence in my ability to accomplish this 3600-mile solo sail was shown by the Vallarta Yacht Club.
 They were offering odds as to whether or not I would make it to Hilo, Hawaii.
 Thanks guys!
 Your faith in my sailing ability left me speechless.

-On the Internet I found an interesting BBQ system that intrigued me - the COBB Portable BBQ Grill.
+On the Internet, I found an interesting BBQ system that intrigued me – the COBB Portable BBQ Grill.
 But could all those glowing reports and videos on YouTube be true?
 Probably not but the concept looked good.
 So again I bit the bullet and purchased my own COBB BBQ.

-In their literature the COBB people said it would require 5-6 briquettes of charcoal to cook a meal.
+In their literature, the COBB people said it would require 5-6 briquettes of charcoal to cook a meal.
 I seriously doubt that statement.
-Come on guys - everyone knows it would take more!
-Space on a 32 foot sailboat on such a long passage was very precious and bags of charcoal would take a lot of space.
+Come on guys – everyone knows it would take more!
+Space on a 32-foot sailboat on such a long passage was very precious and bags of charcoal would take a lot of space.

 The sun was shining and the winds were good on that May morning as I cast the boat’s mooring lines and headed west for Hawaii.
-I took my my obligation “sturgeon” pill (anti-motion sickness meds) and as they say “away we went”.
+I took my obligation “sturgeon” pill (anti-motion sickness meds) and as they say “away we went”.

 Bandarous Bay, where Puerto Vallarta is located, is huge and had favorable winds.
-It took almost the entire morning to get to the open ocean and to set the sail trim just right so that the Monitor wind vane would hold hold Ussv Dharma (my boat) on course.
+It took almost the entire morning to get to the open ocean and to set the sail trim just right so that the Monitor wind vane would hold Ussv Dharma (my boat) on course.

 First day out I decided to celebrate my departure by cooking a steak and having a truly good dinner My meat supply was in a cooler with ice.
 Out came the COBB BBQ.
 I put the required 5 briquettes of charcoal in the coal basket and lit them.
-Ten minutes later I checked how it was doing by feeling the outside of the grill.
-Something was wrong - it was cool to the touch!
+Ten minutes later I checked how it was done by feeling the outside of the grill.
+Something was wrong – it was cool to the touch!
 Had the coals gone out?
 I looked inside and everything was just fine.
 The coals were getting nicely ashed over.
 It was time to put on the steak.
 Perhaps what the COBB advertised was true!
 Everything went smoothly from then on.
 Mushrooms, green beans in foil around the steak to complete the meal.
 And wow, was that steak good!

-I had followed directions and filled the moat that surrounds the inside of the the COBB fire chamber with half a beer.
+I had followed directions and filled the moat that surrounds the inside of the COBB fire chamber with half a beer.
 You can use water, but what the heck, this was a celebration!
-True to the COBB literature, this resulted an amazingly tasty steak and a tender one at that.
+True to the COBB literature, this resulted in an amazingly tasty steak and a tender one at that.

 I could not believe how the COBB BBQ could cook a steak and the cooker remained so cool on the outside that I could have picked it up and put it on my lap while cooking was in progress.
 What a great safety feature!
 This is an unbelievable plus when trying to grill on a boat as you can well imagine.

-After dinner I used a pair of pliers (I am squeamish and did not want to chance being burned) to pick up the charcoal basket and emptied the remaining coals over the side of the boat into the water.
+After dinner, I used a pair of pliers (I am squeamish and did not want to chance being burned) to pick up the charcoal basket and emptied the remaining coals over the side of the boat into the water.

 Washing the COBB and putting it away in its own storage bag was no chore at all.
-Since that first dinner, I have used my COBB BBQ to cook all kinds of things - even a chicken sitting on a bear can.
+Since that first dinner, I have used my COBB BBQ to cook all kinds of things – even a chicken sitting on a beer can.

 The YouTube videos I had seen about the COBB are true.
 It is truly a fantastic outdoor cooking system.
 One that is good for tailgating at the game, cookouts in the backyard, or like me, dinner on a boat.